ViridianCitrus/climate-change-visualization/README.md

 ## About

-A React-Flask app that allows you to explore climate change around Canada in 3D!
+A React app that allows you to explore climate change around Canada in 3D!
 Users can manipulate the map interface to visualize the effects of climate change in one simple, user-friendly format!